muritane/agent-theory/README.md

 **Action entails irreversible information loss along the agent’s local trajectory.**

 Any pipeline from
-*world → perception → representation → model → action*
+*world → perception → representation → model → authorization → action*
-necessarily maps many possible world states to fewer internal distinctions and ultimately to a single act.
-This mapping is many-to-one and therefore non-invertible **for the acting agent at the time of action**.
+maps many possible world states to fewer internal distinctions and ultimately to a single executed transition.

-This irreversibility is:
+This mapping is:

-* structural rather than merely practical,
+* many-to-one,
+* locally non-invertible for the acting agent,
-* upstream of optimization,
+* and irreversible at the time of execution.
-* unrecoverable without explicit redesign of representations and constraints.

 Action does not merely select outcomes; it **collapses future option space** by committing the agent to one branch of reality while foreclosing others.

+Exact execution does not remove this loss—it **stabilizes it**.

 ---

+## 3. Exactness, Scale, and the Real Design Problem

+Large-scale agents only function because some layers are **exactly specified and mechanically executable**:

+* machine instructions resolve to specific registers and bit patterns,
+* genetic replication operates on exact nucleotide sequences,
+* laws, protocols, and procedures are written and publicly accessible.

+Without exact templates, replication, coordination, and enforcement fail.

+However:

+> **Exact specification of symbols is not equivalent to complete specification of admissible state transitions.**

+Exactness enables scale, but it does not guarantee safety, viability, or boundary completeness.

+The true design problem is therefore not precision, but **authorization**.

+---

-## 3. Reframing the Design Problem
+## 4. Reframing the Design Problem

-Given unavoidable local irreversibility, the primary design problem is not action selection per se, but:
+Given unavoidable local irreversibility, the primary design problem is not action selection or optimization per se, but:

-> **Which distinctions, actions, and commitments are permitted at the agent boundary while preserving long-term viability?**
+> **Which distinctions, transitions, and commitments are explicitly authorized at the agent boundary—and under what conditions they may be revised.**

-*Viability* refers strictly to maintaining the minimal preconditions for continued action, learning, coordination, and redesign **at the agent’s boundary and timescale**.
+*Viability* refers strictly to maintaining the minimal preconditions for:

+* continued action,
+* learning and coordination,
+* and redesign authority
+  **at the agent’s boundary and timescale**.

 Intelligence is therefore reframed as a problem of:

-* representation design,
+* executable representation design,
-* constraint design,
+* explicit boundary authorization,
-* and boundary control,
+* and preserved redesign authority,

-with optimization operating strictly *inside* already-permitted regions of action.
+with optimization operating strictly *inside* authorized regions.

 ---

-## 4. Central Hypothesis (Constraint-as-Whitelist)
+## 5. Central Hypothesis (Constraint-as-Whitelist)

-**Constraints function as explicit whitelists over admissible actions, commitments, and state transitions.**
+**Constraints function as explicit, exact whitelists over admissible actions, commitments, and state transitions.**

 More precisely:

-> A constraint commits the agent to treating all non-whitelisted distinctions, actions, or transitions as inadmissible by default, while collapsing permitted states into equivalence classes for efficient control.
+> A whitelist is an executable authorization that treats all non-specified transitions as inadmissible by default, while collapsing permitted states into equivalence classes for efficient control.

-Constraint design is thus the **deliberate authorization of a limited action space**, not the reactive prohibition of known failures.

-This implies:

-* higher upfront modeling and boundary design cost,
-* fewer downstream decisions,
-* reduced variance and surprise,
-* bounded regret within assumed invariants,
-* brittleness if the whitelist is not explicitly redesigned under drift.
+Whitelist design is thus:

+* proactive rather than reactive,
+* authorization rather than prohibition,
+* structural rather than behavioral.

-Blacklisting (enumerating forbidden actions) is insufficient under bounded knowledge; **whitelisting is the only scalable boundary strategy** for agents operating under irreversible action.
+Blacklisting (enumerating forbidden actions) does not scale under bounded knowledge.
+**Whitelisting is the only scalable boundary strategy for agents whose actions are irreversible and whose coordination requires exact execution.**

 ---

+## 6. Exact Authorization vs. Implicit Permission

+Exact systems fail not because they are imprecise, but because:

+* authorization is implicit rather than explicit,
+* scope boundaries are assumed rather than claimed,
+* interfaces are treated as neutral plumbing,
+* or redesign authority is fragmented or undefined.

+Adversarial success almost never comes from violating explicit rules.
+It comes from **entering regions where authorization was never specified**, monitored, or revisable.

+Any boundary region that cannot trigger redesign is already outside the agent’s sovereignty.

+---

-## 5. Safe Information Loss and Safe Action Authorization
+## 7. Safe Information Loss and Safe Authorization

-Information destruction and action authorization are provisionally safe when discarded distinctions or disallowed actions:
+Information destruction and action authorization are provisionally safe when discarded distinctions or disallowed transitions:

 * do not participate in causal pathways critical to viability,
 * do not silently consume future agency, resources, or identity,